tbraun96/ez_pqcrypto/README.md

 There are two classes of features in this crate.
 The first relates to the encryption/decryption algorithm used:

-[*] aes
+* aes
-[*] chacha20
+* chacha20

-By default, aes is selected.
+By default, ``aes`` is selected.
 The aes feature will imply that AES-GCM-SIV (protection against nonce-misuse) is compiled.
-The use of chacha20 will imply XChaCha20-Poly1305 is used.
+The use of ``chacha20`` will imply XChaCha20-Poly1305 is used.
 Select one

 The second class of features relates to the anti-replay attack container:

-[*] ordered
+* ordered
-[*] unordered
+* unordered

-By default, the ordered feature is used.
+By default, the ``ordered`` feature is used.
 When this is used, a atomically-backed compare and swap (CAS) operation is used to keep track of packets as they flow outbound and inbound.
 If you are using TCP, use ordered.
-If, however, you are using an unordered (yet reliable) protocol, then use unordered.
-When using unordered, a fixed-capacity circular ring buffer is used to keep track of a neighborhood of packets to ensure packets are not necessarily expected in serial order.
+If, however, you are using an unordered (yet reliable) protocol, then use ``unordered``.
+When using ``unordered``, a fixed-capacity circular ring buffer is used to keep track of a neighborhood of packets to ensure packets are not necessarily expected in serial order.

+This crate uses pqcrypto/pqclean for the underlying cryptographic primitives

 Example of post-quantum key exchange: